 - conducting market and product analysis and sending you product or services information.

-We may also use your information to tell you about our other products and services or bundled offerings, provided by AAPT.
+We may also use your information to tell you about our other products and services or events and bundled offerings, provided by AAPT.

-We may use your information to tell you about products and services or bundled offerings provided by AAPT in conjunction with either:
+We may use your information to tell you about products and services or events and bundled offerings provided by AAPT in conjunction with either:

 - our related bodies corporate (including those outside Australia); or